UKHO/docs/docs/quality-assurance/safety-modelling.md

  * A list of mitigations/ design changes/tests that may need to be included
  * The bowtie documents should be stored along with the other artifacts such as test approach etc.
  * Relevant PBI's tagged with a safety tag along with relevant details of what will be done to mitigate the safety impact.
- * Consideration of the whole system interaction and possible risks(This will develop as the system develops)
- * There will be some risks that cannot be mitigated against (These should be identfied and documented that the risk cannot be mitigated.
-These could include such as the system deliverying information correctly, the use then takes that information and misinterprets the data.

  ## How often

  As often as you run threat modelling ,if possible add onto your current threat modelling meeting.
 Depending on the application you may well be able to bring forward previous bowties for that application as a starting point.